vmware-nsx/eval-docs-ids-ips/README.md

   * Type **download** and specify any of the files you discoverd above to download those to your local machine
   * Type **shell** to drop into a system command shell

-**Note:** Do not fatally damage the exploited VM at this point, as we will be using it again in other exercises
+> **Note**: Do not fatally damage the exploited VM at this point, as we will be using it again in other exercises

 8. When you are done exploiting, type **exit -z** to shut down **Meterpreter**